Want to allow app downloads from anywhere? Here's how

 How to check your Mac for hidden background apps

-CleanMyMac X itself comes from MacPaw, which is a popular Mac developer and its apps are notarized by Apple.
+CleanMyMac X comes from MacPaw, a popular Mac developer whose apps are notarized by Apple.

 - So, download and install a free version of CleanMyMac X.

-- Click on Optimization and choose Launch Agents
+- Click on the Optimization module and choose Launch Agents.

 A free version of CleanMyMac X is available here.